codehsbooks/apjava/Classes-And-Object-Oriented-Programming/polymorphism.md

 <hr>
 There are several concepts of ***polymorphism*** that are crucial to remember.
 These include:

-- **Upcasting: ** Occurs when the reference variable of the super class refers to the object of the subclass.
+- **Upcasting: ** Occurs when the reference variable of a super class refers to the object of the subclass.
 This allows us to go from a low level class type to a higher level one.

+- **Downcasting: ** Occurs when the reference variable of a subclass refers to the object of the superclass.
+This allows us to go from a high level class type to a lower level one.

 - **Dynamic Binding: ** The concept where the proper method implementation is chosen at run-time, and not compile-time.